huddy67/Morrill-Hudson-Portfolio/english2.md

 ---

 ## PORTFOLIO OVERVIEW
-This electronic portfolio presents the work I completed throughout the semester in Book to Box Office.
+This portfolio shows the work I completed throughout the semester in Book to Box Office.
 It highlights my growth as a writer, my ability to critically analyze both literature and film, and my willingness to revise and reflect on my work.
 The portfolio includes analytical essays, journals, a final project, and two new reflective writing pieces that demonstrate how my thinking and writing developed over time.

 ---